simonmichael/hledger_site/src/index.md

 I switched to hledger because of the excellent and simple import framework for CSVs and the excellent built in CLI reports.
 --bagobok

+hledger, however, has support for adding 'posting dates' as specially formatted comments.
+What's really clever is how it automatically chooses which date to sort the reports by depending on the query!
+--seabass-labrax

+It is a lot of work, especially if you're just starting out and there are gazillion things you own(lucky you).
+But it's worth it.
+You are always informed and it has changed my perspective on personal finance completely.
+--zipping1549

+I use 0.1% of hledger and that's enough for me.
+Thank you to the author for providing this powerful tool for free.
+--laurent_du

+Thank you so much for hledger 🙏!
+Both my wife and I enjoy using it and we find it extremely useful --alex-sparus

+I’ve written a bunch of Python scripts to do my books using hledger.
+The nice thing is I no longer pay the $75/month for Quickbooks.
+--abhiyerra

 `;
 </script>